I am THRILLED to be on this adventure with you as we begin a 40 day walk through The Respect Dare by Nina Roesner.!

 - be perfect – by my definition

 I don’t know if you have realized this or not – but in my case – I really expected my husband to be… well… ME!
+Or perfect.
+Or a fantasy.
 And truthfully, I don’t think that Jesus Himself would live up to a lot of my expectations here.

 I was pretty shocked to find out he wasn’t me.
 I thought that meant he had to be WRONG for many years in our marriage.
 I was also very shocked to find out how NOT perfect I am!

-1.B.
-Now, we are going to lay these expectations of our husbands down at the feet of Jesus.
+2. Now, we are going to lay these expectations of our husbands down at the feet of Jesus.
 We are going to let go of them.
 Please do NOT share your expectation list with your husband.
-In fact, you may want to shred it, burn it (safely), bury it or destroy it in some way.

 Another way of saying that we aren’t going to hold our expectations over our husbands anymore is this: